A Positive Customer Service Experience: Approaches and Techniques

 Now that we’ve identified some techniques to help provide a positive customer service experience, let’s look at some best practices for handling those everyday requests you come across, because sometimes we run into situations where the person the customer was looking for isn’t there, you have to transfer the call, put the caller on hold, or take a message.

-- Transferring CallsAn impression of poor service and lack of interest results from when calls are transferred improperly.
+- Transferring CallsAn impression of poor service and lack of interest is the outcome when calls are transferred improperly.
 A call should only be transferred when the person transferring it cannot help the caller, and is reasonably sure the person who it is transferred to can help.
 Before transferring the call, prepare the person to whom it is being transferred to by explaining the problem and the name of the customer.

 - Putting callers on holdIf you have to put a caller on hold, ask their permission, explain why, and give them an estimate of how long, and if it’s going to be too long, give them the option of having you call back.